PermutaTriangle/comb_spec_searcher/README.md

 tree.get_min_poly(solve=True)
 ```

-we will see that the minimum polynomial satisfied by the generating function
+we see that the minimum polynomial satisfied by the generating function `F` is
-`F` is
 `F*(x**6 + x**3 - x**2 + 2*x - 1) + x**7 + x**5 + x**4 + x**3 + x**2 + 1`
 and moreover
 `F = -(x**7 + x**5 + x**4 + x**3 + x**2 + 1)/(x**6 + x**3 - x**2 + 2*x - 1)`.

-You can use try this yourself using the file `example.py`, which can count any
+You can now try this yourself using the file `example.py`, which can count any
 set of words avoiding consecutive patterns.